Black Mold in Air Conditioners

 4. Minimize Humidity Levels In Your Home

-In most cases, all you have to do to control excess humidity is by turning on your air conditioning system.
-Your AC system can help dehumidify your home to a certain extent.
+In most cases, all you have to do to control excess humidity is to change the temperature by turning on your air conditioning system.
+The unit in your air conditioner can help dehumidify your home to a certain extent with the temperature.

 For best results, consider using a stand-alone dehumidifier.
 You can get a dehumidifier in multiple variants, from whole-house ones to portable ones.